OyinSys/remita-nodejs/README.md

 *Remita api for Split Payment, Mandate Setup, Mandate Request OTP, Activate Mandate, and Stop Mandate.
-All these made payment easy and fast.*
+All these made payment easy and fast*

 ## Installation